 Scientists treat abstractions like network structures or populations as though they are important bearers of causal powers.
-Philosophers tend to think of abstractions like these as mere representations, which are not the sorts of things that can be causes.
-This project looks at the history of metaphysics to examine the reasons why we think of concrete universals as contradictions in terms, and to carve out a metaphysical option that might better express scientists' views.
+Philosophers tend to think of abstractions as mere representations, which are not the right kinds of things to bear causal power.
+This project carves out a metaphysical option that better expresses scientists' views, while not falling into the Third Man problem.
 This is a joint project with .

 Idealization in Computational Models

-In a chapter about Explanation and Connectionist Models, forthcoming (2018) in The Routledge Handbook of the Computational Mind, I outline the computational modeling methods used in cognitive science, and contrast them with the simulation methods used in the physical sciences, as well as with the more detailed brain simulations sometimes used in neuroscience.
+In a 2018 chapter about Explanation and Connectionist Models in The Routledge Handbook of the Computational Mind, I outline the computational modeling methods used in cognitive science, and contrast them with the simulation methods used in the physical sciences, as well as with the more detailed brain simulations sometimes used in neuroscience.
 I argue that connectionist models of cognition explain by instantiating idealized neural models, and demonstrating their properties.

 Body Perception in Psychiatry